Particle approximation for Lagrangian Stochastic Models with specular boundary condition: Main results

 The proof of Corollary \ref{coro:TraceAndMaxwellBounds} is postponed in the appendix.
 The rest of the paper is devoted to the proof of the propagation of chaos result.

 Although we give a particle approximation of the confined Lagrangian model, we are not able to use such approximation to construct a solution under lighter hypotheses than \hyp.
-In particular, we still have a deep us {e} of the PDE analysis of the Fokker Planck equation.
-The main difficulty resides in the uniform integrability result of the density traces, that we are able to show only with the strong Ma {x}wellian bound tool.
+In particular, we still have a deep use of the PDE analysis of the Fokker Planck equation.
+The main difficulty resides in the uniform integrability result of the density traces, that we are able to show only with the strong Maxwellian bound tool.